 Not my classiest moment.

-I grew up having so many different role models in so many different fields; each one of them meant something to me and inspired me in a different way.
-I think little girls and boys everywhere deserve to be able to see someone that they can identify with and relate to and have that person to look up to in order to get inspired and feel like they too can achieve their dreams.
+I grew up having so many role models in different fields; each one of them meant something to me and inspired me differently.
+I think little girls and boys everywhere deserve to be able to see someone that they can identify with and relate to and have that person to look up to, in order to get inspired and feel like they too can achieve their dreams.

 I wish that there were five, but there really is only one.

 It is a sad fact, but people are going to try to stop you from succeeding.
 Whether it be people you know, family members, or perfect strangers that have found a reason to dislike you that you will never understand, that will always be the case.
 You must decide whose opinion matters to you and whose does not because there will be too many opinions to count, and many of them will be extremely difficult to hear.

 Decide what you want to do, why you want to do it, and never let anybody stand in your way!

 Marco: Which tips would you recommend to your colleagues in your industry to help them to thrive and not “burn out”?